cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

 Theta uses the `cosmos` address prefix.
-This is the default used by `DirectSecp256k1HdWallet`, and you can also mention it as shown.
+This is the default used by `DirectSecp256k1HdWallet`, but you are encouraged to explicitly define it as you might be working with different prefixes on different blockchains.
 Now you can add in `runAll`:

 ```typescript
 const aliceSigner: OfflineDirectSigner = await getAliceSignerFromMnemonic() const signingClient = await SigningStargateClient.connectWithSigner(rpc, aliceSigner)
 ```

-Check that it works like the read-only client, from which [it inherits](https://github.com/cosmos/cosmjs/blob/0f0c9d8a754cbf01e17acf51d3f2dbdeaae60757/packages/stargate/src/signingstargateclient.ts#L147), by adding:
+Check that it works like the read-only client that you used earlier, and from which [it inherits](https://github.com/cosmos/cosmjs/blob/0f0c9d8a754cbf01e17acf51d3f2dbdeaae60757/packages/stargate/src/signingstargateclient.ts#L147), by adding:

 ```typescript
 console.log("chain id:", await signingClient.getChainId(), ", height:", await signingClient.getHeight())